thatgarlicdude/ncc_bezel/README.md

 ## Overview

-A fan-made HD vector recreation of the bezel/overlay from *Namco Museum (2001)*.
+A fan-made HD vector recreation of the Namco Classic Collection bezel from *Namco Museum (2001)*.
+It is designed for MAME and can be used for both *Namco Classic Collection Vol. 1* and *Namco Classic Collection Vol. 2*.

+## Features

+- An HD vector recreation of the bezel/overlay from *Namco Museum (2001)*.
+- Multiple kinds of bezels to choose from.
+- Customizable bezels as vector files (.svg).

+## Install

+The MAME artwork can be installed by following the instructions in `INSTALL.md`.

 ## License